rolly9992/Project4/README.md

 ## Method

-For a detailed analysis of the set up and implementation of this project, please see the following technical paper in this repository called “Project 4 Technical Paper”
+For a detailed analysis of the set up and implementation of this project, please see the following technical paper in this repository called “Project 4 Technical Paper.pdf”